 But osteoarthritis can be caused by a number of other factors, including age, joint injury, having a family history of the condition, and obesity (which puts more strain on your joints).

-So, essentially, menopause joint pain may be related to or made worse by low estrogen levels, but aging and other factors might play a role, too.
+Basically, menopause joint pain may be related to or made worse by low estrogen levels, but aging and other factors might play a role, too.

 You might also find that an old joint-related or musculoskeletal injury (maybe one you’d completely forgotten about!) starts to bother you again.

-The intensity of pain can also vary a lot between women.
-It can be anything from a slight stiffness that you barely notice to a severe pain that seriously impacts your everyday life.
+Anything from a slight stiffness that you barely notice to a severe pain that seriously impacts your everyday life.

 If your pain is severe and lasts for longer than a few days, or if you’re also experiencing a fever or weight loss, get in touch with your doctor right away.

 Just because a difficult symptom is common doesn’t mean you have to just tolerate it.
 Feeling ease in your body is the bare minimum here.